tea-noma/tea-macro/README.md

  "include_once" statement imports the specified file in the current document at once.

     // #teaos:include_once <filepath>

+ "include_code" statement imports the specified file in the current document.
+The difference between "include_code" and "include" is stripping the top of comment.

+    // #teaos:include_code <filepath>

 #### if/elseif(or elif)/endif statement ####